Stella Maxwell Gets Flirty In Just Thong Bikini Bottoms In Sexy New Video

 “You’re heaven on earth,” declared a fourth social media user.

 In addition, Stella showed off her physique in another Instagram post that she shared on March 22.
 She was photographed reclining on a large, colorful pouf as she lit a lighter with a piece of Palo Santo in her other hand.
-Her cleavage was hard to miss as she went shirtless and sported a black bra.
-She also rocked a pair of light denim.
-She glanced at the camera with a sultry expression on her face with her lips parted.
+Her cleavage was difficult to miss as she went shirtless and sported a black bra.
+She also rocked a pair of light denim, glancing at the camera with a sultry expression on her face with her lips parted.